Azure/azureml-assets/assets/models/system/stabilityai-stable-diffusion-2-inpainting/description.md

 > Note:
 >
-> - "inpainted_image1" and "inpainted_image2" string are base64 format.
+> - "inpainted_image1" and "inpainted_image2" strings are base64 format.
 > - If "nsfw_content_detected" is True then generated image will be totally black.

 #### Model inference: visualization for a sample input